benjamin-heasly/mitsuba-docker/README.md

 # Get the Docker Image

-This Docker images are is hosted on DockerHub.
+This Docker images are hosted on DockerHub.
 See [rgb](https://hub.docker.com/r/ninjaben/mitsuba-rgb/) and [spectral](https://hub.docker.com/r/ninjaben/mitsuba-spectral/).
 You can obtain them locally with:
 ```
 sudo docker pull ninjaben/mitsuba-rgb
 sudo docker pull ninjaben/mitsuba-spectral